Will indie filmmakers lead a new content revolution?

 Sundance 2018 “slowest Sundance ever”

-Last week marked the end of 2018’s Sundance Film Festival – the event where distributors swarm Park City to nab the year’s hottest indie titles.
-While several movies had their moment in the spotlight, the deals formed a notably low ebb, 2018 conclusively dubbed “The Slowest Sundance Ever”.
+At 2018’s Sundance Film Festival, the event where distributors swarm Park City to nab the year’s hottest indie titles, several movies had their moment in the spotlight.
+The deals formed a notably low ebb, 2018 conclusively dubbed “The Slowest Sundance Ever”.
+2019 wasn’t much better.

 “Awful” said one studio executive, while “boring” was the takeaway of another.
 “Who are these movies for?” questioned a major distributor.
 These poor reviews from Hollywood’s players were spurred on by a lack of late-night seven-figure deals – two of the major acquisitions were Assassination Nation and Colette, although both were bought for $10 million or less by distribution companies looking to sidestep the major studios to change the landscape of the independent film business.